British Academy Postdoctoral Fellowships

 NOTE: These are assumptions based on eligibility of the 2022/23 competition and may be subject to change, though we do not anticipate any major amendments.

 - Applicants must be supported by the UK host institution in which they wish to hold the Fellowship

-- Applicants must be within three years of the award of a doctorate (for the 2017/18 competition this means either already having been awarded a doctoral degree following a viva voce examination held on or after 1 April 2015; or having a reasonable expectation that they will have submitted and had their thesis examined by 1 April 2018)
+- Applicants must be within three years of the award of a doctorate (for the 2023/24 competition this would likely mean either already having been awarded a doctoral degree following a viva voce examination held on or after 1 April 2021; or having a reasonable expectation that they will have submitted and had their thesis examined by 1 April 2024)

 - Applicants must be a UK or EEA national, or have completed a doctorate at a UK university.
 Any applicant who does not fall into one of these categories must demonstrate a strong prior association with the UK academic community, for example through already having been employed in a temporary capacity (longer than twelve months) at a UK university.

-- NOTE: If you are unsuccessful in the 2017-18 round you will require an invitation from the British Academy to submit an application to the scheme in future years.
+- NOTE: If you have been unsuccessful in the previous round you will require an invitation from the British Academy to submit an application to the scheme in future years.

 Number of Awards: 45 awards are expected to be offered

 Level of grant and tenure

 University of Bristol operates an internal process for all applicants wishing to undertake their fellowship within the Faculty of Arts.
 Those selected for submission will be given the support of Research Development (RD) in the Division of Research, Enterprise and Innovation (DREI) to develop the proposal for the British Academy.

 The process for the Faculty of Arts is as follows: